Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 But there’s one big problem no one talks about enough: insight doesn’t fix outages.

-You can know exactly what failed, and still be locked out of the device you need to fix.
+You can know exactly what failed and still be locked out of the device you need to fix.

 That’s where OOB comes in.
 OOB gives you a path that doesn’t depend on the production network.
 When everything else breaks, it’s the one door that still opens.

-And when you have both intelligence and access, you stop being stuck even when these worst-case scenarios happen.
+When you have both intelligence and access, you stop being stuck even when these worst-case scenarios happen.

 Where AI Shows Up In My Work